zisra/substack/README.md

 Add:

-- [ ] Export list of articles to markdown
+- [ ] Export list of articles in markdown